 July 2009 Book Club - What Happened to the Girl I Married? by Michael Miller

-Click here to join the Silicon Valley Moms Group book club discussion on What Happened to the Girl I Married? by Michael Miller at Silicon Valley Moms Blog About the book - from the author's website:
+Click here to join the Silicon Valley Moms Group book club discussion on What Happened to the Girl I Married? by Michael Miller at Silicon Valley Moms Blog

 "What does she do all day?"
 That was the